Quplet/Qu-Enchantments/readme.md

   - Shaped Glass Enchantment (I-V) (Sword/Axe) - Increased damage, but increases damage to item.
 Corrupts all damage enchantments.
   - Nightblood Enchantment (I-II) (Sword) - Will oneshot any non-boss enemy (and Wither Skeletons), but will drain your xp, hunger, then health while held.
 Corrupts all aspect enchantments.
   - Skywalker Enchantment (I-II) (Boots) - While crouching, will condense cloud blocks underneath you for you to walk on.
+  Corrupts all walker enchantments.

 Corrupted Enchantments are a new type of enchantments that offer a powerful ability with a drawback.
 They will consume other enchantments of the same type.
 Might want to pick your battles wisely with these...